2022 Segunda Categoría

 The 2022 Campeonato Ecuatoriano de Fútbol Segunda Categoría, officially known as the 2022 Ascenso Nacional, is the 49th season of the Segunda Categoría, Ecuador's third tier football league.
-The season began on 15 March with the provincial stage, the national stage began on 10 September and is scheduled to end in 19 November 2022.
+The season began on 15 March with the provincial stage, the national stage began on 10 September and ended on 19 November 2022.

+Cuniburo won their first ever title after defeating Vargas Torres on penalties, after a 0–0 draw in the final.

 Qualified teams

 The following list shows the teams that qualified for the National Stage.

 Format

 The competition is a single-elimination tournament, from the first round to the semi-finals are played as a two-legged ties, the final is played as a single match in neutral venue.
 All sixty four teams enter in the first round, order is decided by draw.

 Schedule

 The schedule of the competition is as follows:

 First round

 The draw for the first round was held on 5 September 2022, 16:00 at FEF headquarters in Guayaquil.
 In a first draw, the 32 teams, seeded by their FEF ranking, were drawn into 16 ties.
 The home and away teams of each leg were decided in a second draw.
 The first legs were played on 10–12 September and the second legs were played on 16–18 September 2022.